|

 himself, to make a pact with the Protestant Bohemian estates.
 Their

-quid pro quo was financial support to the court against religious
+quid pro quo was financial support for the court in exchange for curbing religious

 liberties.